tydaeus/notes/git/initial_setup.md

 * `git config user.name <user name>` - specify user's given name
 * `git config user.email <user email>` - specify user's email address
+    - **Important** - to prevent your email address from leaking, ensure that the "Keep my email address private" checkbox is checked in your github settings.
+Once you've done this, you will need to configure git to use your Github noreply address instead of your actual email address (mine is `5482721+tydaeus@users.noreply.github.com`), before you make any commits.
+For more info, see https://stackoverflow.com/a/44099011/2939139.
 * `git remote add origin <remote url>` - specify default repo location.
 If a github url, will be formatted as https://github.com/user-name/repo-name .

 ### Proxies